chariotsolutions/phonegap-nfc/README.md

 PhoneGap NFC Plugin
 ==========================

 The NFC plugin allows you to read and write  NFC tags.
-You can also send and receive data with other NFC devices.
+You can also beam to, and receive from, other NFC enabled devices.

 * Read data from NFC tags
 * Write data to NFC tags